AOEpeople/techradar/radar/2017-03-01/grunt.md

 On large projects where a lot of automation is required, it can get very tedious to maintain complex and parallel running tasks.
 The grunt configuration files sometimes simply don´t gave us the flexibility that we needed.

-Currently, our preferred way to go is either simply use [NPM scripts](https://docs.npmjs.com/misc/scripts) or rely on [Webpack loaders](https://webpack.js.org/concepts/loaders/) for file preprocessing.
+Currently, our preferred way to go is either simply use [npm scripts](https://docs.npmjs.com/misc/scripts) or rely on [Webpack loaders](https://webpack.js.org/concepts/loaders/) for file preprocessing.
 For non-webpack projects we also utilize Gulp.